 I have also presented a full day’s professional development to the whole Awake and Shine staff.
 The program involved administrators, teachers and classroom assistants.
 The focus was on the improved teaching of English and the structure of an appropriate English lesson.

 Awake and Shine School has set itself the aim to teach all children to speak English fluently using a wide vocabulary and correct sentence structure.
-In order to enhance this, I am currently writing a series of carefully graded English readers based on the students’ experiences in their village.
+In order to enhance this, I have completed writting a series of carefully graded English readers based on the students’ experiences in their village.
 Each page is complemented by full colour photographs - all with local characters.
 All 145 readers are sequential with increasing sentence length, vocabulary and complexity.
 The readers will span four years from Lower KG to the end of class 2.
 These children ‘devour’ books and their love of reading is a joy to support.

 Whilst each day we may spend at the school, evenings are spent in the Farmhouse lounge, enjoying the company of travellers from around the world, each with their own story to tell.